Number Battle

 5Joe DiMaggio

-The Yankee Clipper wore No. 5 and set the standard for elegance in center field.
+The ballpark Clipper wore No. 5 and set the standard for elegance in center field.
 His 56-game hitting streak in 1941 still stands as one of baseball’s most untouchable records, and his number hangs retired in the Bronx.

 6Joe Torre